Elie Hobeika: Political career

 As head of the Promise Party, Hobeika was elected to Parliament in 1992 and in 1996.
 During his term in the Parliament, he served in several ministerial positions: Minister of State for Emigrants' Affairs (May 1992-October 1992); Minister of State for Social Affairs and the Handicapped (October 1992-September 1994) and Minister of Water Resources and Electricity (June 1993-December 1998).
 When he was Minister of Water Resources and Electricity, massive power projects were constructed in Baddawi and Zahrani, Zouk and Baalbeck, and the size of the electrical grid was greatly increased, including the outlying areas still in turmoil with Israeli Forces in the south.
 However, progress was too slow compared to the massive increase the nation's power consumption, as few electrical projects were completed over 18 years of civil unrest.
-In 2000, Hobeika lost his parliament seat, due to active Syrian interference against him in the election.
+In 2000, Hobeika lost his parliament seat.

 Personal life

 Hobeika married Gina Raymond Nachaty in 1981.
 They had a daughter, who died in infancy, and a son, Joseph.